SOBotics/SOBotics.github.io/contribute/index.md

 ### Addition of Machine Learning techniques to detect questions posted as answers.

 Over a period of 1 week, we have collected a [dataset](http://51.254.218.90:8000/vowpalData.txt) of all the new answers to old questions.
-Coupled with SEDE, we can learn the
+Coupled with SEDE, we can discover a machine learning approach to detect questions posted as answers instead of the present heuristics based approach.

 ### Implementation of intelligent blacklist